ucsb-teaching-cs/s21/hw/adding_bio.md

 ---

-At this point, check the instructions and requirements above for uploading your picture and the bio.
+Follow the instructions and requirements above for uploading your picture and the bio.

 Since you are working on the command line you'll need to add
 * your picture to the `assets/images` folder
 * your bio to the `_staffers` folder